rocky-linux/documentation/docs/books/nvchad/index.md

 ### Neovim

-Neovim is dealt with in detail on its [dedicated page](install_nvim.md) so we will just dwell on the main features, which are:
+Neovim is described in detail on its [dedicated page](install_nvim.md) so we will just dwell on the main features, which are:

 - Performance: Very fast.